 Raleigh is the capital of North Carolina, and is well known for its universities.
 Raleigh was able to secure the third spot on the list.
 The city will often times post upcoming events on its website to keep the public informed about upcoming festivals, sporting events, and many other fun things to do.

 Scottsdale is a desert city in Arizona east of state capital Phoenix.
 Scottsdale secured the fourth spot on the list.
 This city has tons of outdoor activities to enjoy.
-Some of these activities include hiking, floating on the Lower Salt River, riding some of the trails, and much more.
+Some of these activities include hiking, floating on the Lower Salt River, riding the trails, and much more.

 Virginia Beach is a vibrant coastal city of Virginia Beach that was able to secure the fifth spot on the list.
 Virginia Beach is home to a rich history and variety of arts and entertainment and family-friendly attraction.